 In many ways, growing a garden that attracts pollinators benefits all of us.

 Gardens should be designed to include a variety of flowering plants; provide a water source, such as a birdbath; and create a suitable habitat or shelter, using rocks and stones, for example, and limiting use of detrimental pesticides.

 It’s best to choose plants that flower through the spring and fall to attract a diversity of North Dakota’s native bees.
 Fill your garden with white, yellow, purple, violet or blue to attract bees.
 If you want to attract butterflies, add red and pink blooms to the mix.

 Try to plant as many native plants as possible, because these plants helped North Dakota bees evolve.
 Bees will also be able to feast on larger quantities of nectar and pollen, since they will likely be more attracted to them.

 These small steps will not only help habitat, but beautify your yard, too.
-For an extensive list of pollinator plants for each season, visit the NDSU Extension website, www.ag.ndsu.edu, and search for “Bee-utiful Landscapes,” or contact your local Extension agent.
+For an extensive list of pollinator plants for each season, visit the NDSU Extension website, www.ag.ndsu.edu(link is external), and search for “Bee-utiful Landscapes,” or contact your local Extension agent.